 The Art of Natural Cheesemaking offers a fresh look at this ancient art.
 It introduces modern homesteaders to wild cheese cultures, indigenous to our local environments.
 Blue cheese Penicillium roqueforti grown on sourdough bread, Brevibacterium linens developed in brine for Camembert and Brie, and kefir cultures grown in raw milk replace the industrialized cultures and ripening agents we are told we need to make good cheese.

-Asher suggests that we bring cheese making back to the farmstead kitchen.
+The book suggests that we bring cheese-making back to the farmstead kitchen.
 We don’t have to buy a unique culture for each kind of cheese that we want to make anymore.
 In fact, we never did need to.
 We were duped.
 Simply by changing the conditions of the cheese making, we can control the culture that develops in the cheese.

 His secret is kefir.
-Kefir grains contain complementary thermophilic and mesophilic cultures plus yeast and dozens of other symbiotic bacteria.
+Kefir grains contain complementary thermophilic and mesophilic cultures of yeast and dozens of other symbiotic bacteria.
 Each species plays a different role in the cheesy community.

-Kefir not only contains the right cultures for both thermophilic and mesophilic cheese making, it is also a source of bacteria for aging cheeses, because it contains the bacteria that “feed on the products left behind by lactic acid bacteria.
+Kefir not only contains the right cultures for both thermophilic and mesophilic cheese making, it is also a source of bacteria for aging cheeses because it contains the bacteria that “feed on the products left behind by lactic acid bacteria.
 Kefir culture can therefore provide successions of ripening bacteria to any aged cheese.”
-(Asher, 90) Genius!
-In fact, Asher shows us how to use kefir culture to make thick yogurt, crème fraiche, sour cream, and even cultured butter.
+Genius!
+In fact, the book shows us how to use kefir culture to make thick yogurt, crème fraiche, sour cream, and even cultured butter.